In November 2016 AAT signed up to the Women in Finance Charter and was the first accountancy body to do so.

 The Charter, introduced by HM Treasury as a pledge for signatory firms to work together to help build greater gender balance in financial services, was created to reflect the government’s aspiration to see gender balance throughout the industry.

 Published in March 2016, it commits firms to supporting the progression of women into senior roles by focusing on the executive pipeline and the mid-tier level, as well as carrying a number of other pledges to promote gender diversity.

 With women comprising approximately two-thirds of AAT’s 130,000 members worldwide, AAT has been a leading voice calling for the promotion of gender equality in business.
-In October 2016, AAT held a roundtable event to discuss how employers and employees could collectively tackle the gender pay gap, from which a white paper was produced (PDF).

 Through signing the charter AAT have committed to promote gender diversity by: